Hejarshahabi/GeoPatch/ReadMe.md

 - Modified `generate_segmentation` and `generate_detection` to apply augmentations (V_flip, H_flip, Rotation) only for `format="npy"`, not for `format="tif"`, to prevent shape mismatch errors

 ### 1.3 (28/07/2025)
-- Added `generate_from_shapefile` method to `TrainPatch` for generating patches from polygon shapefiles, supporting segmentation and/or object detection
+- Added support for generating patches from polygon shapefiles in `TrainPatch`, enabling segmentation and/or object detection
-- Updated `generate_from_shapefile` to reproject shapefiles to WGS84 (EPSG:4326) before clipping and rasterization to prevent label mismatches due to CRS issues
+- Updated shapefile processing to reproject to WGS84 (EPSG:4326) before clipping and rasterization to prevent label mismatches due to CRS issues
-- Removed redundant `shapefile_path` parameter in `generate_from_shapefile`, using `label` from `TrainPatch` initialization
+- Removed redundant `shapefile_path` parameter in `generate_from_shapefile`, using `label` and `label_field` from `TrainPatch` initialization
 - Added dependencies (`geopandas`, `shapely`, `scikit-image`) to support shapefile processing and bounding box generation

+### 1.3.1 (28/07/2025)
+- minor bugs resolved

+### 1.3.2 (28/07/2025)
+- Removed verbose print statements in `preprocess_and_rasterize` function to streamline output and improve user experience
+- Updated `TrainPatch` initialization to explicitly handle `shapefile_path` and `label_field` parameters for clarity
+- Improved documentation to reflect updated `TrainPatch` usage with shapefile inputs